carteak004/NiuCsFaculty/README.md

-####Note: This app is designed as a part of course requirement of NIU.
+_This project is done for a course requirement of NIU_